ianastafeva/Epigene_labs/Epigene_labs/software-challenge/README_ answers.md

 To do this in main.py:

-# addition nb 2
-'''Function that allows the user to find a gene based on the name of the gene set and the name of the gene'''
+### Addition 2

 ````
 @app.get("/genesets/search/set/gene/{set_name}/{gene_name}", response_model=List[schemas.Gene])
+'''Function that allows the user to find a gene based on the name of the gene set and the name of the gene'''
 def read_match_gene(set_name: str, gene_name: str, db: Session = Depends(get_db)):
     gene = crud.get_gene_by_geneset_and_gene_titles(db, set_name, gene_name)
     return gene
 ````
 In crud.py add:

-# addition 2
+### Addition 2
 ````
 def get_gene_by_geneset_and_gene_titles(db: Session, set_name: str, gene_name: str):
     geneset = db.query(Geneset).filter(Geneset.title.like("%" + set_name)).first()